-If you purchase common shares and/or Pre-Funded Warrants in this offering, you will suffer immediate dilution of your investment.
+If you purchase common shares in this offering, you will suffer immediate dilution of your investment.

-The public offering price of our common shares and Pre-Funded Warrants is substantially higher than the as adjusted net tangible book value per common share.
-Therefore, if you purchase common shares and/or Pre-Funded Warrants in this offering, you will pay a price per common share or Pre-Funded Warrant that substantially exceeds our as adjusted net tangible book value per common share after this offering.
+The public offering price of our common shares is substantially higher than the as adjusted net tangible book value per common share.
+Therefore, if you purchase common shares in this offering, you will pay a price per common share that substantially exceeds our as adjusted net tangible book value per common share after this offering.
 To the extent outstanding options are exercised, you will incur further dilution.
-Based on the assumed public offering price of \$2.49 per common share (which was the last reported sale price of our common shares on the Nasdaq Capital Market on March 3, 2023), and assuming no sale of Pre-Funded Warrants in this offering, you will experience immediate dilution of \$1.28 per common share, representing the difference between our as adjusted net tangible book value per common share after giving effect to this offering and the public offering price.
+Based on the assumed public offering price of \$2.49 per common share (which was the last reported sale price of our common shares on the Nasdaq Capital Market on March 3, 2023), you will experience immediate dilution of \$1.28 per common share, representing the difference between our as adjusted net tangible book value per common share after giving effect to this offering and the public offering price.
 See "Dilution."